bitfoundation/bitplatform/src/Tooling/Bit.Tooling.Templates/TodoTemplate/Doc/Getting-Started.md

 - **TodoTemplate.Web**: This project contains the necessary code to build the project UI, whether it is a web output or an application.
 And includes components and pages made with the help of Razor and Style sheet

 ## Exception handling
-Bit performs some features to manage error accord in runtime.
+Bit performs some features to manage exceptions that occurred in runtime.
 ### Server-Side exception handling
 - **known and unknown exception**: In development When an error occurred if this error is known or unknown, details of the error returned, but in test and production for unknown error details of the error not returned from server.
   - known exception inhrites `KnownException` class